D-Day 75th Anniversary Commemorations – We were there!

 Official D-Day 75th Anniversary Commemorations on June 6, 2019

 The only regret on June 6th is that the security perimeter was too extensive.
-It indeed denied access to all the landing beaches from Pegasus Bridge (Bénouville Bridge east of Sword Beach (Ouistreham) to Utah Beach in the west.

 The RN13 road, which runs inland and parallel to the beaches, was blocked in both directions.